Mary Beth Peil

 After her Broadway debut, Peil has remained a stage actress in musicals and plays.
 She is the recipient of an Obie Award and has been nominated for a Drama Desk Award, a Helen Hayes Award, and two Outer Critics Circle Awards.
 She received a second Tony nomination in 2017 for her portrayal of Dowager Empress Maria Feodorovna in Anastasia.
 In 1992 she made her film debut in a small role in the movie Jersey Girl, and made her first appearance on television in 1994 on the program Law & Order.
 She is best known for her roles in the main casts of two television series: as Evelyn 'Grams' Ryan in Dawson's Creek (1998–2003) and Jackie Florrick in The Good Wife (2009–2016).
 Her notable film credits include portraying Jack Lemmon's love interest in The Odd Couple II (1999), and performances in The Stepford Wives (2004), Flags of Our Fathers (2006), Mirrors (2008), Maladies (2012), and Collateral Beauty (2016).
 In 2020 she was nominated for the Daytime Emmy Award for Outstanding Guest Performer in a Digital Drama Series for the role of Helen in After Forever.

-In an Opera News interview in 2019, Peil stated, "Opera is big and scary.
-You constantly strive for perfection.
-I think I always had my fingers crossed every time I sang in opera.
-On Broadway, you do eight shows a week, and there is no such thing as perfection.
-Every night, you try to find something new and true, perfect or not.
-Film and television is an intimate medium.
-You are communicating to one viewer instead of thousands.
-It is more of a physical and mental adjustment.
-The emotions are the same."

 Early life

 Peil (pronounced peel) was born in 1940 in Davenport, Iowa.
-She trained as a soprano at Northwestern University under Lotte Lehmann, and gave her senior recital on April 9, 1962.
+She trained as a soprano at Northwestern University under Lotte Lehmann and gave her senior recital on April 9, 1962.
 Other influential teachers in her development in the university's music department included Robert Gay, the director of the opera program, and Ewald Nolte, who taught courses in music theory and composition and conducted a university chorus in which Peil performed.
 While a college student she was a member of the Gamma Phi Beta sorority.